Programmers Guild

 The Guild has been described as "a nonprofit group with a volunteer staff."
 It was founded in 1998, and won in a case it filed 2006 with the US Department of Justice.

 The Programmers Guild was an active participant in various legislative hearings, and companies such as Intel, Microsoft and Oracle supported them.
-Their use of the term guild was part of a CNN headline: "IT guild: A once and future union?" and the article evaluated the term union, noting that computer professionals are already members of large longstanding organizations such as Communications Workers of America and International Federation for Professional and Technical Engineers.
+Their use of the term guild was part of a CNN headline: "IT guild: A once and future union?" and the article evaluated the term union, noting that computer professionals are already members of large long standing organizations such as Communications Workers of America and International Federation for Professional and Technical Engineers.

 Membership

 Dice.com, a career website, wrote in 2013 that most of the Guild's members are over age 40, and that "predominately" those involved in H-1B situations are entry level.

 Kinship

-Other organizations that have been compared to the Guild include Washtech and Bright Future Jobs.
+Other organizations that have been compared to the Guild include WashTech and Bright Future Jobs.